arkhn/fhir-river/README.md

 A Kafka broker is used as a bus of event.
 The different sources are connected to Kafka with Kafka Connect, where config files are pushed to Kafka Connect with the API.
+A Transform Service will consume the  events  from the sources and transform them (API calls to FHIR Pipe) and re-published the events transformed  in Kafka.
+Finally, a Load Service will consume the transformed events and load them into the MongoDB using an internal API.

 ## Getting started